 - In the upper-left corner of the console, select the region where the cluster that you want to manage is deployed.

-- Find the cluster you want to manage and click the cluster ID.
+- Find the cluster that you want to manage and click the cluster ID.

 - In the upper-right corner of the Database Nodes section for the Overview page, click the icon to switch the display mode.